 5.1.2 In cargo ships of 80 m in length and more and in passenger ships irrespective of their length the collision bulkhead may be pierced below the bulkhead deck by not more than one pipe for dealing with liquid in the forepeak tank.
-This pipe, at its piercing the collision bulkhead, shall be fitted with a screwdown valve directly on the collision bulkhead inside the forepeak capable of being operated from a readily accessible place above the bulkhead deck.
+This pipe, at its piercing the collision bulkhead, shall be fitted with a screw-down valve directly on the collision bulkhead inside the forepeak capable of being operated from a readily accessible place above the bulkhead deck.
 Such valve may be fitted on the after side of the collision bulkhead provided that the valve is readily accessible under all service conditions and the space in which it is located is not a cargo space.
-Fitting of a butterfly valve instead of a screw-down valve is not allowed.
+On passenger ships, the replacement of the screwdown valve by butterfly valve is not allowed.
+Cargo ships are allowed to use a butterfly valve if it is flanged or attached to the collision bulkhead separately from the pipe connected to it.
 If the forepeak is divided by a longitudinal bulkhead into two watertight compartments to hold two different kinds of liquids, the collision bulkhead may be allowed to be pierced below the bulkhead deck by two pipes, each of which is fitted with such valve.